World’s largest virtual agentic engineering & quality conference

 Connecting to your delivery pipeline

-• Bug and defect tracker: Two-way sync with your existing issue tracker, including Jira, GitHub Issues, and Azure Boards.
+• Bug and defect tracker: Log bugs across 25+ bug tracking tools, with two-way real-time sync for Jira and Azure DevOps.
 Defects logged during a run flow in with full context attached.

 • CI/CD pipeline coverage: Integrates with GitHub Actions and GitLab CI.
 Link pull requests to test cases and let quality gates block failing deployments automatically.